 Navajo and Tulalip have established more extensive and explicit standards.
 Navajo has several categories of membership, including one for judges, and has detailed application requirements.
 Navajo also has its own bar exam (with specified subjects) and disciplinary procedures.
-Tulalip also has its own bar examination and has established extensive disciplinary procedures.
+Only Navajo Nation Bar Association (NNBA) regular members may appear before the Courts and affiliated agencies of the Nation.
+Non-resident non-member attorneys may obtain permission to participate in one case per year.
+Because the NNBA requires all applicants to pass the Navajo Nation Bar Examination, licensing members to practice law, NNBA membership likely satisfies the requirements for both judges and counsel under TLOA/VAWA.